Altanus Genève Squale (ETA Cal. 2872)…

 (Click pictures to enlarge)

 Though their headquarters are now in Marcianise, Italy, Altanus were founded in Geneva Switzerland in 1914 and they still have a manufacturing base there.
 For a company with almost a 100 year history, there is very little information to be found about them, it’s not even clear if they have been manufacturing all that time.
 Their output has however, covered many of the major categories, from quartz dress watches right through to Valjoux powered mechanical chronographs.

 One of the more notable events in their history occurred in 2010, when as a result of a 4 year development programme, Altanus unveiled the world’s first paper wristwatch – the “Patch”.

 Weighing just 11 grams, the watch is made from a single strip of bio-degradable paper, with a specially developed coating making them tear-resistant and waterproof.
 When first launched, the Patch was available in 10 vibrant colours, but the range has since been expanded to over 30, let’s call them ‘eye-catching’ designs.
-If you feel you need a Patch in your life, you can buy one here – but be warned, you may need sunglasses.

 Getting back to the matter in hand, what makes the watch in this post particularly interesting is the case; an asymmetric, stainless steel case made by Squale, a company specialising in professional diving watches.
 Founded in 1946 as “von Büren S.A. / Montres”, the company supplied cases to a wide range of manufacturers both large and small.
 The Squale ‘shark’ logo quickly became their trademark, and a recognisable sign of quality.
 Buoyed by the immediate sales success of other brands using their cases, Squale started to produce watches under their own brand name from the 1950’s onwards, and went on to supply watches to the Italian Air Force and Navy Diving Corps in later years.